ozatyx/homeworks/README.md

 # Chance's Homework
-This is a repository of my homework for all of my university classes.
+This is a repository of my homework for all of my courses.
 Each folder is dedicated to a certain course, its labs, and recitations if applicable.
-Although it would proably be better to have separate repos for each class, I'd like to see how much percentage each coding language takes up to see which languages I have work with most frequently, and which I should practice more on.
+Although it would proably be better to have separate repos for each class, I'd like to see how much percentage each coding language takes up to see which languages I have worked with most frequently, and which I should practice more on.

 ## Classes taken so far: